SystemsApproach/ops/monitor.rst

 particular resource is overloaded—is to understand how multiple independent workflows interact with each other.

-.. sidebar:: Observability and INT

-    *Observability is a relatively new term being used in the context of monitoring, and while it is easily dismissed as the latest buzzword (which it is), it can also be interpreted as another of the set of "-ities" (qualities) that all good systems aspire to, alongside scalability, reliability, availability, security,
-    usability, and so on.
-Observability is the quality of a system that makes visible the facts about its internal operation needed to make informed management and control decisions, and it has become a fertile space for innovation.*

-    *Instrumenting a system is a necessary first step in improving its observability, and Inband Network Telemetry (INT) is an important recent development in accessing useful telemetry data.
-INT takes advantage of programmable switching hardware to allow operators to ask new questions about how network packets are being processed.
-They no longer have to depend on the predefined set of counters hardwired into fixed-function network devices.
-Because Aether uses programmable switches as the foundation for its SDN-based switching fabric, it is able to use INT as a fourth type of telemetry data to help debug problems, optimize performance, and detect malicious attacks.
-We do not discuss INT in this chapter, but refer the reader to our companion SDN book for more information.*

 Taking a step back from the three types of telemetry data, it is helpful to have a broad understanding of the design space, and to that end, we make four observations.